Slow Cooker Pumpkin Soup (With Canned Pumpkin!)

 Vegetable stock: You can use either vegetable stock (to keep it a vegetarian friendly meal) or chicken stock, both work great in this recipe.

-Canned coconut milk: I recommend using full-fat coconut milk from a can (note that this will not work with “coconut beverage” from a box).
+Heavy cream: You can also use full-fat coconut milk from a can (note that this will not work with “coconut beverage” from a box).
 It imparts some creaminess without much (if any) noticeable coconut flavor.
 You can use a low-fat coconut milk but the result will be more watery & much less creamy.
-You can also use an equal amount of heavy cream in its place.

 Garlic: Since we’re using so few ingredients, I opted to use fresh garlic cloves for this recipe and it adds beautiful flavor to this soup.
 But you could also use granulated garlic powder in its place if you prefer.